 - Choose the appropriate reference type from the “Reference Type” drop-down menu.

 Authors can be entered in the format Bloggs, Jo C. or Jo C. Bloggs.
 Red text indicates that a name has not been entered into your library before.

 Where there is more than one author, enter them on separate lines (press “Enter” on your keyboard to move to a new line).

 Organisation names must be followed by a comma when written in the Author field, eg Department of Health,.
 If you do not add the comma, EndNote will assume the last word is a surname and your citations will appear as (Health, 2005) and not (Department of Health, 2005).

-How to attach or import full-text articles or other documents
+How to attach full-text articles or other documents